pnetmon/winry25tf/readme.md

 Video example - https://youtu.be/CNF1vn-M7WM

-Attention !!!
-Compiling for Vial broke macros in Via

-.hex examples for uploading firmware using QMK Toolbox
+.hex examples for uploading firmware using QMK Toolbox VIA - via-num_kp.hex and via-num_kp-A1.hex (https://github.com/qmk/qmk_firmware) Vial - vial-num_kp.hex and vial-num_kp-A1.hex (https://github.com/vial-kb/vial-qmk) (Attention !!!
+Compiling for Vial broke macros in Via)
+where
-- version of the digital block on the right (Num lock - B1) - winry_winry25tf_rgb_vial-num_kp.hex
+- version of the digital block on the right (Num lock - B1) - ...num_kp.hex
-- version of the digital block on the left (Num lock - A1) - winry_winry25tf_rgb_vial-num_kp-A1.hex
+- version of the digital block on the left (Num lock - A1) - ...num_kp-A1.hex

 To install hex files, you need to (it is not necessary to install QMK itself)
-1) QMK Toolboox for uploading (it is also necessary to install drivers) https://github.com/qmk/qmk_toolbox
+1) QMK Toolboox for uploading (it is also necessary to install drivers) https://github.com/qmk/qmk_toolbox 2)
+* VIA  to configure keys and macros https://usevia.app/#/
-2) Vial to configure keys and macros https://get.vial.today/
+* Vial to configure keys and macros https://get.vial.today/

 Keyboard from
 * [SpiderIsland on AliExpress(reseller)](https://a.aliexpress.com/_dVJsSpR).
 Seller provides [kbfirmware](https://kbfirmware.com/) JSON config that was converted to QMK.